Biography: Ned B. Einstein

 Finally, while shuttle vehicles are largely immune to regulations such as the ADA, FERPA, HIPAA, Medicare or Medicaid, they are almost always "common carriers:" Directly or indirectly (e.g., the shuttle may be an amenity that comes with a hotel's costs), the passenger pays a fare, and the service is available to any member of the general public.
 So while regulatory violations and punitive damages may be hard to find and obtain, respectively, against shuttle services, the services and their drivers are held to the highest standard and duty of care.
 They rarely provide it.

 Compounding these problems is the rarity of scheduling expertise in this field.
-In fact, many if not most NEMT providers dispatch every single trip, as taxicab operators do, rather than pre-schedule many or most of them (the most common trip is to and from dialysis treatment, where the same passenger travels between the same origin and destination three times a week, at the same exact times, easily lending many trips to scheduling them, much less efficiently and profitably).
+In fact, many if not most NEMT providers dispatch every single trip, as taxicab operators do, rather than pre-schedule many or most of them (the most common trip is to and from dialysis treatment, where the same passenger travels between the same origin and destination three times a week, at the same exact times, making it easy to schedule them instead of dispatching them, much less efficiently and profitably).
 As a consequence, efficiency may be half to a third of what it might be if NEMT management possessed some actual expertise in scheduling.
 Instead, to compensate for this lost efficiency, NEMT providers often cut corners in safety, with the predictable results.

 To the good fortune of an injured passenger's counsel, this chaos tends to violate a handful of major regulations, most typically those of the ADA and HIPAA (the latter of which requires a healthcare agency's "business associates" [which all its contracted transportation providers are, unless the healthcare agency itself provides the transportation, whereby HIPAA regulations obviously still apply] to have access to the medical and treatment records of the passengers.
 In real life, possessing such information in the NEMT field is a rarity, and demonstrating this is a crayon-level exercise that opens the doors to the possible assessment of punitive damages in most states, particularly as few NEMT providers are public agencies, and thus damages are not limited by the "caps" many states' public agencies enjoy.

-Further still, most NEMT services are MediCare funded (just as non-medical trips for the same clients are typically Medicaid-funded), NEMT service regulations require passenger assistance into and out of the vehicle, and between the vehicle and the trip origin and destination.
+Further still, most NEMT services are MediCare-funded (just as non-medical trips for the same clients are typically Medicaid-funded), NEMT service regulations require passenger assistance into and out of the vehicle.
+Interestingly, while MediCare is a Federally-funded program, the decision to assist each passenger between the vehicle and the origin or destination is a State-controlled decision.
 In other words, all service must be door-to-door, not curb-to-curb.
-So what might be a non-case in most modes, simply because the passengers have already alighted and simply stumble while walking to their destinations, becomes not only a lawsuit in NEMT service, but one involving at least one serious regulatory violation (Depending, again, on how which states require physical passenger assistance between the vehicle and the passenger's origin or destination).
+So what might be a non-case in most modes, simply because the passengers have already alighted and simply stumble while walking to their destinations, becomes not only a lawsuit in NEMT service, but one involving at least one serious regulatory violation (depending, again, on which states require physical passenger assistance between the vehicle and the passenger's origin or destination).

 Footstools are also commonly used in motorcoach service where the coach cannot pull to the curb (and a few of the older coaches do not have kneeling features, despite obviously containing pneumatic suspension systems).
 However, in Today's world, purpose-built and extremely stable footstools (e.g., www.safetystep.net) are available, whereas footstools like those of Rubbermaid can be dangerous, particularly when used without driver assistance.
 So even the choice of a footstool can become a liability issue.